lyz-code/blue-book/docs/coding/python/prompt_toolkit.md

             assert f.read() == "HI"
    ```

+Where:

-The `tui.expect_exact(pexpect.EOF)` line is required so that the tests aren't
+* The `tui.expect_exact(pexpect.EOF)` line is required so that the tests aren't
     run before the process has ended, otherwise the file might not exist yet.
+* The `timeout=5` is required in case that the `pexpect` interaction is not well
+    defined, so that the test is not hung forever.

 !!! note "Thank you [Jairo Llopis](https://github.com/Yajo) for this solution."
     I've deduced the solution from his